Entanglement Negativity and Defect Extremal Surface: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper we have studied entanglement negativity for evaporating black hole based on the holographic model with defect brane.
 We start from the holographic dual of entanglement negativity for adjacent intervals in AdS$_3$/CFT$_2$ and generalize it to the island formula.
-To test this formula, we work in AdS$_3$ with a EOW brane as a bulk defect.
+To test this formula, we work in AdS$_3$ with an EOW brane as a bulk defect.
 Including the contribution from the defect theory on the brane, we propose the defect extremal surface formula for negativity.
 On the other hand, this model is tightly related to a lower dimensional gravity system glued to a quantum bath.
 In fact there is a concrete procedure, including both Randall-Sundrum and Maldacena duality, to give a lower dimensional effective description for the same system.
 We demonstrate the equivalence between defect extremal surface formula and island formula for negativity in AdS$_3$/BCFT$_2$.
-Extending the study to the model of eternal black hole plus CFT bath, we find that black hole-radiation negativity follows Page curve, black hole-black hole negativity decreases until vanishing, radiation-radiation negativity increases and then saturates at a time later than Page time.
-In all the time dependent cases, defect extremal formula agrees with island formula.
+Extending the study to the model of eternal black hole plus CFT bath, we find that left black hole-left radiation negativity is always a constant, black hole-black hole negativity decreases until vanishing, radiation-radiation negativity increases and then saturates at a time later than Page time.
+In all the time dependent cases, defect extremal surface formula agrees with island formula.

 Note that there is an alternative holographic proposal for entanglement negativity in adjacent intervals, given by mutual information multiplied by 3/4.
 One might naively promote 3/4 mutual information to its island formula, which is nothing but a linear combination of three island formulas for von Neumann entropy.
 We plotted the curves computed from the naively promoted formula, for black hole-black hole negativity and radiation-radiation negativity.
 We admit that so far we can not prove either one, but just remark that for general quantum system (coupled to gravity), mutual information also measures classical correlation, which is quite different from negativity.
 So it is unlikely that the island of mutual information can be the final formula.
 We leave further study on these two different proposals to future.